By Meghan Bush

 People who live in apartments often face a difficult choice.
 They may want to add a pet to their home, must take care to choose the right pet for apartment living.

 Pets add so much to our lives, including companionship and mental and physical health benefits.
-The Centers for Disease Control report that the health benefits of pets include lower blood pressure and cholesterol levels decreased feelings of loneliness, and increased opportunities for exercise, outdoor activities, and socialization.
+The Centers for Disease Control report that the health benefits of pets include lower blood pressure, reduced heart disease by 36% and cholesterol levels decreased feelings of loneliness, and increased opportunities for exercise, outdoor activities, and socialization.

 The National Institutes of Health agree, and their studies suggest pets help people who’ve had heart attacks live longer than those without.
 That might explain the millions of dogs and cats in U.S. homes–83 million dogs and 95 million cats, according to the Humane Society of the United States.